kwast-os/kwast/README.md

 * [Cranelift](https://github.com/bytecodealliance/cranelift) - Code generator used to parse & run WebAssembly.
 Kwast uses a fork of Cranelift to let it work in a no_std environment.

 * To integrate Cranelift, [wasmtime](https://github.com/bytecodealliance/wasmtime/) has been used as a reference implementation, which is licensed under the [Apache License 2.0](https://github.com/bytecodealliance/wasmtime/blob/master/LICENSE).

-## History (aka why a microkernel?)

-Because we run a safe language as "userspace", we don't need all those hardware protections that would otherwise slow down a microkernel.
-I always found the *design* and *flexibility* of a microkernel very interesting, but was bothered by the performance impact and how hard it is to integrate it with (for example) POSIX and make it performant.
-Another idea is that, since we compile the wasm at application start, we could do some very platform-specific optimisations.

-I originally started with a C++ microkernel, but found the performance overhead of doing things securely annoying.
-Then I stumbled across about [Cranelift](https://github.com/bytecodealliance/cranelift) and got the idea of bringing it into my kernel.
-However, since my kernel was C++, it was hard to do.
-This is why I decided to switch to Rust.

 ## Similar projects
 * [Nebulet](https://github.com/nebulet/nebulet) - A microkernel that implements a WebAssembly "usermode" that runs in Ring 0